What is the Average Settlement for Medical Malpractice Lawsuit in Florida?

 The settlement process is also less costly for the parties involved.
 Years of litigation can be expensive, including filing fees, attorney’s fees, expert witness fees, etc.

-Florida’s Statute of Limitations Can Affect Your Medical Malpractice Claim
+Florida’s Statute of Limitations Can Affect Your Medical Malpractice Case

 One important consideration when deciding whether to accept a settlement offer from an insurance company is the statute of limitations for medical malpractice lawsuits in Florida.